jaminben/analytics-free.js/Readme.md

 2) A backend library.  -- this repository is not a replacement for the backend library.

 *caveats*
 The last update of [analytics.js](https://github.com/segmentio/analytics.js/) was 10 years ago, so some loaders might work, others might not.
 I noticed that it was not using GA 4.
 This means it likely will need some community help to get fully formed.
+I remember they once had a bunch of nice opensource plugins for maintaining integration in a repository.
+I can't find these.

 ## Background
 I met the segment.io guys at a rooftop party at SXSW many years ago before they did YC.
 They made good money selling Segment.io to Twilio.
 Their code hasn't been maintained recently, but was licensed with a MIT license.
 This is within the licensed use of analytics.js.